-This claim began when Heather Ilott bought a claim under the Inheritance (Provision for Family and Dependents) Act 1975 (”the Act”) against the estate of her late mother, Melita Jackson, who died in 2004.
+This claim began when Heather Ilott bought a claim under the Inheritance (Provision for Family and Dependants) Act 1975 (”the Act”) against the estate of her late mother, Melita Jackson, who died in 2004.
 This is the first time the Supreme Court has heard an appeal under the Act.

 At the time of Mrs Jackson’s death, Mrs Ilott had been estranged from her mother for 26 years after she had decided to leave the family home at the age of 17 to live with her boyfriend (now husband), of whom Mrs Jackson did not approve.

 In her last Will of 2002, Mrs Jackson left the entirety of her estate (worth about £486,000) to three charities and left nothing to her daughter.
 Mrs Ilott was aware of her mother’s decision and had not expected to receive anything under the 2002 Will, however her financial circumstances were such that she was heavily dependant on a number of benefits and she therefore brought a claim for financial provision from her mother’s estate.

 At first instance Mrs Ilott was awarded £50,000.
 The charities challenged the finding that there was a lack of reasonably provision, however that challenge failed and the claim continued on the issue of the amount of the award that Mrs Ilott should receive.

 Mrs Ilott appealed the award of £50,000 and this was subsequently increased to £143,000, however the charities successfully appealed that decision and the award of £50,000 has now been restored.